-We will be monitoring participants for signs and symptoms of Covid-19 throughout the week.
+We will be monitoring participants for signs and symptoms of communicable illness throughout the week.

-If a participant falls ill with Covid-19 symptoms while at camp, they will be isolated from the rest of the group.
+If a participant falls ill while at camp, they will be isolated from the rest of the group.
 Caregivers will be contacted to pickup their child.
-Please ensure that you've provided two emergency contacts who are able to be en route within 1 hour of being contacted, if needed.
+Please ensure that you've provided two emergency contacts who are able to be en route within I hour of being contacted, if needed.